angelsl/reNX/README.md

 If you have any questions, feel free to ask.
 Do consult the XMLdoc as reNX is pretty well documented.

-##License
+## License
 reNX is licensed under the GNU GPL v3.0 with Classpath Exception.
 Please read the file header carefully!

-    reNX is copyright angelsl, 2011 to 2013 inclusive.
+    reNX is copyright angelsl, 2011 to 2015 inclusive.

     reNX is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by